esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 ## Configure Jest to Report Code Coverage on Project Files

 By adding `--coverage` to the `jest`-command we get a coverage report for our project.
+It create a coverage directory with all the information.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4OTgwNzU5MSw0MzAwOTI5NTQsOTI3OD
+eyJoaXN0b3J5IjpbMTk4NTI4OTgwLDQzMDA5Mjk1NCw5Mjc4MD
-A4NDgyLDE2MjEzODk3MzMsMjA2MTk3MzUyLC0xMzY4NzgzOTU0
+g0ODIsMTYyMTM4OTczMywyMDYxOTczNTIsLTEzNjg3ODM5NTQs
-LDc0OTYyNjczMywtNzAyNjE4MTQsNjI2MjIxLDE0MTczOTk1OT
+NzQ5NjI2NzMzLC03MDI2MTgxNCw2MjYyMjEsMTQxNzM5OTU5NC
-QsLTY1NzM5Mzg1NSwxMDA5NjQ1Mjg3LDYxNzYxMDE3LDIwMDk2
+wtNjU3MzkzODU1LDEwMDk2NDUyODcsNjE3NjEwMTcsMjAwOTY1
-NTM0ODRdfQ==
+MzQ4NF19
 -->